 Create a personal legacy when you add a ceramic portrait to your memorial tribute.

-A state of the art process ensures that the ceramic cameos keep their beauty indefinitely.
+A state of the art process makes sure that the ceramic cameos keep their beauty indefinitely.

 Many of our granite memorials have the option of having hand-crafted and beautifully illustrated artwork to compliment the epitaph.